-Gudrun Nyunt is a visiting assistant professor in higher education.
-She teaches courses on college student development, academic writing, applied research designs, and legal issues in higher education.
-Nyunt’s professional experiences include seven years of working full-time in Residence Life (Miami University, University of North Florida, University of Connecticut), conducting research and supporting programmatic initiatives of an NSF-sponsored ADVANCE grant (University of Maryland, College Park), and serving as a resident director for Semester at Sea.
+Gudrun Nyunt, who serves as an assistant professor of higher education, has been at NIU since fall 2018.
+She teaches courses on college student development and student success theories, the purpose and philosophy of higher education, legal issues in higher education, qualitative research methods, applied research designs, and assessment.
+Nyunt’s professional experiences include seven years of working full-time in Residence Life (Miami University, University of North Florida, University of Connecticut), conducting research and supporting programmatic initiatives of an NSF-sponsored ADVANCE grant (University of Maryland, College Park), working as front desk manager at Webster University’s branch campus in Vienna, Austria, and serving as a resident director for Semester at Sea for the Fall 2012 voyage.

-Nyunt has been an active member of American College Personnel Association (ACPA) – College Student Educators for many years.
-She has been on the directorate boards of the Commission for Housing and Residential Life and the Commission for Student Involvement, and currently serves as chair of the Commission for the Global Dimensions of Student Development.
+Nyunt has been an active member of the American College Personnel Association (ACPA) – College Student Educators for many years.
+She has been on the directorate boards of several commissions and served as chair of the Commission for the Global Dimensions of Student Development from 2017-2020.
+She currently serves on the 100 Year Anniversary Steering Committee.

 - Ph.D., Student Affairs, University of Maryland, College Park